 50% from information made public on the university website

-50% from information published within the Higher Education Statistics Agency (HESA) Estates Management Record (EMR) data set for 2015/16 and other independent and external verification agencies.
+50% from information published within the Higher Education Statistics Agency (HESA) Estates Management Record (EMR) and other independent and external verification agencies.

 Guidance on what we’ll be looking for can be found on the following methodology pages - we’ll be looking in the usual places on the university website, where any member of the university community or interested member of the public might look online to find up to date sustainability information.